djangulo/contratista_be/README.md

     Prefix for the API endpoints.
 Example:

-        python install.py my_project --api-url-prefix my-api/v1
+        python setup.py my_project --api-url-prefix my-api/v1/

     will result in endpoints being at

         http://localhost:8000/my-api/v1/endpoint

  - `--proxy`
-    - If you're behind a proxy, this will tell `pip` to use these credentials
+    - If you're behind a proxy, this will tell `pip` to use these credentials when downloading
     - Use as follows: `--proxy user:password@address:port`
     - Example:

-        `python install.py my_project --proxy djangulo:hunter2@proxy-address:1234`
+        `python setup.py my_project --proxy djangulo:hunter2@proxy-address:1234`

         when the script calls pip, it will run: